 We follow the National Curriculum.
 Our curriculum will develop pupils’ reading in all subjects to support their problem solving efficiently.
 Children will be taught to read fluently, understand a variety of texts and to read for pleasure.
 Our curriculum will do everything to promote wider reading, including setting ambitious expectations for reading at home.
 We have daily phonic sessions up to year 2 and for some year 3 children too.
-The majority of teaching reading is through guided reading sessions.
-Reading consists of a range of complex dimensions:
+We use the validated systematic synthetic linguistic scheme, Sounds Write.
+The majority of teaching reading is explicit and through phonics lessons, guided reading sessions, individual practice and whole class teaching.

 Phonemes are the smallest units making up spoken language.
 Phonemes combine to form syllables and words.
 Phonemic awareness refers to the ability to identify and manipulate these phonemes in spoken words.
 It is also the understanding that the sounds of spoken language work together to make words.

 Phonics is the understanding that there is a predictable relationship between phonemes (the sounds of spoken language) and graphemes (the letters and spellings that represent those sounds in written language).
 Readers use these relationships to recognize familiar words and to decode unfamiliar ones.

 refers to the knowledge of stored information about the meanings and pronunciations of words and phrases necessary for communication.
 Vocabulary development enables pupils to determine if a word/phrase makes sense based on their understanding of the context.

 Fluency is the ability to read words accurately and quickly.
 Fluent readers recognize words and comprehend them simultaneously.
 Reading fluency and phrasing is a critical factor necessary for reading comprehension.
 If children read out loud with speed, accuracy, and proper expression, they are more likely to comprehend effectively on the run.

 (both listening and reading) allows pupils to summarise, infer, deduct and retrieve effectively.
 Comprehension is an active process that requires an intentional and thoughtful interaction between the reader and the text.

-problem solving skills required to work strategically when reading.
+- problem solving skills required to work strategically when reading.

 - reading using a range of reading resources, including (but not consisting entirely of) some phonetically decode-able books in addition to a wide range of texts from various publishers.
 This is facilitated to allow exposure to a range of language structures.

-opportunities for children to study a range of good quality and interesting fiction and non-fiction texts from a variety of genres.
+- Matching books to our children’s instructional and decodable level, which are continuously assessed and refined based on teacher observations and assessments, in order that texts are not too easy and not too hard.opportunities for children to study a range of good quality and interesting fiction and non-fiction texts from a variety of genres.
 They have the opportunity to read ‘real’ books and newspapers, big books, posters, ICT based texts, on individual computers, iPads and interactive Whiteboards, large texts, information booklets and Reading Recovery level banded guided reading materials.